ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 | None -> None
 ```

-`bind` having flipped parameter with respect to `map` allows using it as a
+`bind` having flipped parameter order with respect to `map` allows its use as a
 [binding operator](/manual/bindingops.html), which is a popular extension of
 OCaml providing means to create “custom `let`”.
 Here is how it goes:
 ```ocaml